natelaclaire/cis333/syllabus.md

 - **20%** of your grade will be determined by Applied Learning Activities.
 - **20%** of your grade will be determined by Reinforcement Exercises.
 - **20%** of your grade will be determined by Discovery Projects.
+- **15%** of your grade will be determined by Comprehension Check Quizzes.
 - **25%** of your grade will be determined by the Final Project.
-- **5%** of your grade will be determined by the Final Exam.
-- **10%** of your grade will be determined by Comprehension Check Quizzes.

 A 94-100%, A- 90-93%, B+ 87-89%, B 83-86%, B- 80-82%, C+ 77-79%, C 73-76%, C- 70-72%, D+ 67-69%, D 63-66%, D- 60-62%, F below 60%.